bigbridge-nl/product-import/doc/design-considerations.md

 This allows me to use the allowed packet size efficiently while not straining the library developer much.

+## Url Rewrite

+The table url_rewrite (and its companion, catalog_url_rewrite_product_category) are indexes for product, category and cms page pretty urls.
+It is not generated as part of the indexing process and must be built whenever products change.

+Updating them is quite a task!
+You must think of at least the following:

+url rewrite entries depend on:

+* the url_key of the product
+* the url_path of each of its categories (which depends on its url_keys)
+* the url suffix

+when you create the url_rewrites:

+* create a url_rewrite for the product without any category
+* create a url_rewrite for each of its categories
+* create a url_rewrite for each of its categories' parent categories (except for the topmost two levels)
+* each store view has its own url_rewrites, but global has none

+note:

+* products with a visibility of "not-visible-individually" get no url_rewrite (since they would have no use)
+* existing url_rewrites are not removed when a product changes to "not-visible-individually"
+* when a product or category has no url_key for a store view, it inherits its url_key from global
+* the metadata field was encoded with serialize before M2.2, and with JSON since M2.2

+When the config value "save rewrites history", is on, old rewrites are never deleted, but just transformed into 301 entries.
+New entries are added to the list.
+Only non-301 rewrites get an entry in catalog_url_rewrite_product_category.

+On conflicts:

+* url_keys have no unique key constraint (not could they have, since they are stored in the _varchar table)
+* url_rewrites are subject to a unique key constraint on request_path and store view id
+* this constraint causes problems on updates where url_keys move from one product to another
+* product request_paths shared the same space with category paths and cms paths

 ## Nice to know

 * When concatenating sets of values "(a, b, c)" "(d, e, f)" etc, implode(", ", $values) is faster than just string concatenation, even though an array of 1000 items needs to be created